 - The heater matrix is fully or partially blocked

-- Coolant is not flowing into the matrix because the engine is not self-bleeding correctly, leading to an airlock
+- Coolant is not flowing into the matrix because the heater water valve is seized or the engine is not self-bleeding correctly, leading to an airlock

 Keep your V12 cooling system in tip top condition